Global UPC Database and UPC Product Registries

-Unlike the databases in the other three categories, the UPC product data on internet databases is not entered or managed by the brand owner of a product.
+Unlike the databases in the other four categories, the UPC product data on internet databases is not entered or managed by the brand owner of a product.
 Consequently, internet UPC databases should not be considered a source for reliable information.
 If you perform a Google Search for “UPC database” or try to search a UPC on the search engine, the results will display an array of official-sounding names conveying they are the definitive UPC database.
 These websites host an enormous amount of UPC data but they are non-validated nor reviewed for accuracy.
 Internet UPC databases either rely on “crowd entered” data or automated web scraping.

 Crowd entered data is similar to information entered on a wiki.
 Users around the globe voluntarily provide information and occasionally images of actual products.
 As you can guess, this process pollutes and diminishes the accuracy of the data a brand owner hopes to convey for their products.

 Web scraping is now a very common practice where bots automatically scour the internet for product data associated with a UPC (GTIN) and aggregate its finding in a lookup.
 These types of websites do not functionally validate between brand owner entered data versus crowd.
 Web scraping services typically provide services to other web and mobile developers so their applications can pull up product data from a UPC barcode scan.
 Consequently, these new applications are unaware they are conveying information not necessarily provided by the brand owner.
 In essence, this is like the old “telephone game” where information is constantly altered as it moves from one person to the next.